Sustainability Risk Policy – Disclosure Statement

 (“MV Credit” or the “Firm”)

-Its objective is to explain how sustainability risks are integrated into our investment decision making activities.
+The objective of the policy is to explain how sustainability risks are integrated into our investment decision making activities.

 MV Credit’s Investment Philosophy